Joycey83/Paw-fect-Walks/README.md

   * One of the main design element for being mobile responsive is that the navigation bar will turn into a hamburger menu when the site is viewed on tablet and mobile devices. when viewed on smaller screen the navigation bar will switch to a sliding menu which will enforce easier readability and better user experience.
 ![Hamburger Menu](assets/images/mobile-menu.JPG)
   * When the user view the site on mobile screens that are under 700px the hero image will also change to a much smaller image of a puppy dog.
 By changing the image and size this will enable the site to load faster for users using smaller mobile devices.
-This will enable the user to have a better experience when navigating the site.
+This will enable the user to have a better experience when navigating through the site.
   ![Mobile Hero Image](assets/images/mobile-hero.JPG)

+* **Home page**
+  * The home page starts with the hero image and is divided into a 3 sections.
+  * The **Five Reason** section this shows 5 dog images and when you hover over them they will contain a brief explaination why the user should use choose us for providing their dog walking needs.
+  * The **Testimonal** section which will enable the user to read past and current client reviews on the service that is provided so that the user will know that the company can be trusted when the dogs are in the care of the dog walkers.
+  * The **Accrediation** section this will enable the user to have extra reasurrance that our company are safe that we have high standards and credability to be looking after the clients dogs.